danielczech/exercise/README.md

 ### Exercise

-Basic utilities.
+A minimalist [webapp](https://danielczech.github.io/exercise/) for improving mental agility at specific tasks:

-Arithmetic:
+Arithmetic: Practise division, multiplication, addition and subtraction with the ability to specify:

-- Division, multiplication, addition and subtraction
+- Number of terms
-- Specify number of terms
+- Number of digits per term
-- Specify number of digits per term
+- Operators

-- Specify addition/subtraction only
+Recall: Practise recall of numeric and alphanumeric strings with the ability to specify:

-Recall:
+- String length

-- Numeric of varying lengths
+- String content (alphanumeric or numeric)
-- Alphanumeric of varying lengths
+- Reversed input
-- Re-entry: reversed option
+- Duration string is visible